 Ryder-Walker hiking guide Babsi Glanzing said she was dying to visit Capri and the Amalfi Coast.
-So when the time came to update route descriptions and maps for our Capri & the Amalfi Coast hiking tour, we knew right where to turn.
+So when the time came to update route descriptions and maps for our self-guided Capri & the Amalfi Coast hiking tour, we knew right where to turn.
 We bought Babsi a round trip ticket to Italy!

 We caught up with Babsi post-trip to see how she enjoyed the hike.
 She REALLY loved it, and her first impressions are well worth reading.
 So grab yourself a caffè and settle in.
 Here’s Babsi’s take on hiking Capri & the Amalfi Coast.